15 Low-Light Houseplants That Thrive in Near Darkness

 Pilea involucrata, native to Central and South America is known for its oval-shaped, velvety leaves.
 This bushy, trailing plant is easy to care for but does best in a humid environment like a terrarium.
 It grows between 6 to 12 inches high, making it great for small spaces.
 Gardening Know How suggests keeping the temperature between 65 to 75 degrees and away from heaters or drafty windows.

 Chlorophytum comosum comes in green or variegated varieties, often starting out as small, white flowers.
 Don’t let the name keep you away though, this might be the most adaptable and easiest low-light houseplant of all.
 It is known for reducing indoor air pollution, according to House Plants Expert.
 Just keep this plant in well-drained soil and out of direct sunlight, repotting it in the spring if roots grow outside of the drainage holes.
 Over time, a mature plant can produce a “spiderette” hanging down from the mother plant similar to a web, which can be rooted in water or soil.
+Don’t forget to check out our list of houseplants that don’t require drainage.

 Also known as the Swiss cheese plant, this low-light houseplant is recognized by its large, split leaves.
-Great for an office, this plant grows quickly, so pick a spot with plenty of space.
+Great for an office, Monstera grows quickly, so pick a spot with plenty of space.
 Gardening Know How recommends repotting your cheese plant once a year while it is young to freshen the soil and to encourage growth.
 In its natural habitat, this tropical jungle plant is known for reaching up to 10 feet tall or more.

 A Brazilian native, this genus of flowering plants has almost 500 species, many grown as ornamental and indoor plants.
 According to The Joy of Plants, the name comes from the Greek words: philo (meaning love or affection) and dendron (meaning tree).
 This plant is known for its large leaves, which can be oval-shaped, spear-shaped, or a variety of other possibilities.
 Symbolizing health and abundance, this low-light houseplant also serves as a muse for artists, most famously for Pablo Picasso’s “Woman in the Garden” sculpture.
 This is how to keep your houseplants happy all winter long.